ufidon/softsec/labs/lab11/README.md

 course materials and references for its450

-This lab is revised from [SQL Injection Attack Lab 2.0](https://seedsecuritylabs.org/Labs_20.04/Web/Web_SQL_Injection/)
+This lab is revised from [SEED 2.0 SQL Injection Attack Lab](https://seedsecuritylabs.org/Labs_20.04/Web/Web_SQL_Injection/)

 **1. Tasks to be complete:**

-Complete the following tasks described in [SQL Injection Attack Lab 2.0](./refs/WebSQLInjection.pdf):
+Complete the following tasks described in [SEED 2.0 SQL Injection Attack Lab 2.0](./refs/WebSQLInjection.pdf):

 - [x] Task 1 (40%): Get Familiar with SQL Statements